Hikes

 Description

-The route to the Bortelhütte leads you through very different landscapes.
-From Rosswald, which is conveniently accessible by cable car, the path gains altitude on the way to Bortelalp and leaves the noise and hustle of the city further and further behind.
-From the car-free sunny terrace at Simplon, the path winds past larch forests over alpine pastures with grazing sheep and ascends in steps up to the Bortelhütte.
+The route to Bortelhütte takes you through very different landscapes.
+From Rosswald, which is easily reachable by cable car, you gain altitude on the way to Bortelalp and leave the noise and bustle of the city farther and farther behind you.
+From the car-free sunny terrace at Simplon, the path winds past larch forests over alps with grazing sheep herds and ascends in steps to Bortelhütte.
 Now a generous view opens over the Ganter valley, the Ganter bridge, and the Glishorn.

-Take your time and enjoy the hike to the Bortelhütte on the Alpine pass route.
-Here you find our offer hut hike.
+Take your time and enjoy the hike to Bortelhütte on the Alpine Pass route.
+Here you will find our offer hut hike.

 Turn-by-turn directions

-From Ried-Brig you take the cable car to Rosswald, where the hiking route crosses the central parking lot.
-The alp is closed to car traffic.
-The route then follows along the "Bergwasser" channel to the Stafelalp.
-There the path slopes down to the right and requires sure footing.
-From Stafel you follow the signs towards Bortelalp.
-After about one kilometer, those who are not afraid of heights can take the path to the right and hike above the channel into the Steinutal valley.
-Those who do not dare should better take the left fork and reach Steinutal via the slope of Seewjistafel.
+From Ried-Brig, take the cable car to Rosswald, where the hiking trail crosses the central parking lot.
+The alpine pasture is closed to car traffic.
+The route then continues along the "Bergwasser" irrigation channel to Stafelalp.
+There the path slopes down to the right and requires sure-footedness.
+From Stafel, follow the signs towards Bortelalp.
+After about one kilometer, those who are not afraid of heights can take the path to the right and hike above the irrigation channel to Steinutal.
+Those who are not confident should better take the left fork and reach Steinutal via the slope of Seewjistafel.
 However, this variant takes 40 to 60 minutes longer.
-From Steinutal you go up to the Steinuchäller and continue on the hiking path to the Bortelhütte.
+From Steinutal, it goes up to Steinuchäller and continues on the hiking trail to Bortelhütte.
 After a well-deserved rest in the hut, you descend to Berisal.

 Start